-Since being named King’s director of athletics in June 2011, David Hicks has guided the Tornado through a period of tremendous success during King’s first three years as members of NCAA Division II and Conference Carolinas, with Tornado student-athletes achieving tremendous levels of success both on the fields and in the classrooms.
+Since being named King’s Director of Athletics in June 2011, David Hicks has guided the Tornado through a period of tremendous success in both competition and the classroom.

-For the 2013-14 academic year, a Conference Carolinas-leading 424 Tornado student-athletes were named to the Conference Carolinas Presidential Honor Roll for the fall and spring semesters combined.
-A total of 224 student-athletes posted a 3.0 GPA or higher, with 141 of those earning a 3.5 or higher and 39 with a perfect 4.0 GPA.
-Of the 25 Tornado varsity teams, 16 posted a 3.0 or higher team GPA and 21 had a 2.8 or higher.
+For the 2016-17 academic year, a total of 464 Tornado student-athletes were named to the Conference Carolinas Presidential Honor Roll for the fall and spring semesters combined.
+A total of 235 student-athletes ended the year with a cumulative GPA of 3.0 or higher, with 133 of those earning a 3.5 or higher.
+Of the 24 Tornado varsity teams, 21 finished the year with a 3.0 or higher cumulative team GPA.

-In addition, seven student-athletes were named Conference Carolinas Academic Athletes of the Year for their respective sport, and the Tornado had 86 student athletes named to Conference Carolinas All-Academic Teams.
-The Division II Athletic Directors’ Association awarded 75 King student-athletes with their Academic Achievement Award, for juniors and seniors achieving a 3.5 GPA or higher.
-King also had seven Capitol One Academic All-District and three Academic All-America honorees in 2013-14.
+In addition, three student-athletes were named Conference Carolinas Scholar Athletes of the Year for their respective sport, and the Tornado had 59 student-athletes named to Conference Carolinas All-Academic teams.
+The Division II Athletic Directors’ Association awarded 59 King student-athletes with their Academic Achievement Award, for juniors and seniors achieving a 3.5 GPA or higher.
+King also had three CoSIDA Academic All-District and one Academic All-American in 2016-17.

-For the third straight year, King finished third in the Hawn Cup Standings, the Conference Carolinas All Sports trophy, behind Limestone College and the University of Mount Olive, and captured its second consecutive Blue Ridge Cup, the all sports competition with rival Lees-McRae College.
+For the sixth straight year, King finished in the top four in the Hawn Cup Standings, Conference Carolinas all sports trophy, and captured its fifth consecutive Blue Ridge Cup, the all sports competition with rival Lees-McRae.

-Prior to arriving at King in June 2011, Hicks spent 13 years at Rhodes College as assistant athletic director, and the last six years as head softball coach.
+Prior to arriving at King in June 2011, Hicks spent 13 years at Rhodes College as Assistant Athletic Director, and the last six years as Head Softball Coach.
 As a coach, Hicks had a winning track record, having become Rhodes' all-time leader in softball wins in 2009 and earning career win number 100 in 2011.
 His teams averaged 27 wins per year over his last three seasons, making the SCAC Championship game in 2009.
-In his last four seasons alone, 37 players were named to All-SCAC, including one SCAC Pitcher of the Year, and nine All-Atlantic Region players.
+In his last four seasons alone, 37 players were named to the All-SCAC team, including one SCAC Pitcher of the Year, and he coached nine All-Atlantic Region players.
 His teams maintained a 3.4 team GPA during his tenure, with 32 players making the SCAC Academic Honor Roll and 19 players earning NFCA Scholar Athlete awards.

-Hicks earned a Bachelor of Arts in History from Kenyon College in Gambier, Ohio in 1995 where he was a four-year starter on the baseball team.
-He earned his Master of Arts in Sport Management from Ohio State University in Columbus, Ohio in 1996.
-Prior to his time at Rhodes College, Hicks worked in the athletic ticketing and marketing offices at Wake Forest University in Winston-Salem, North Carolina.
+Hicks earned a Bachelor of Arts in History from Kenyon College in Gambier, Ohio, in 1995, where he was a four-year starter on the baseball team.
+He earned his Master of Arts in Sport Management from Ohio State University, in Columbus, Ohio, in 1996.
+Prior to his time at Rhodes College, Hicks worked in the athletic ticketing and marketing offices at Wake Forest University in Winston-Salem, N.C.

-He and his wife Cindy reside in Bristol with their four boys, Alex, age 15, Daniel, age 12, Stephen, age 10, and Luke, age 7.
+He and his wife Cindy celebrated their 20th wedding anniversary in 2017, and are active members of Central Christian Church, where he serves as a Deacon.
+They reside in Bristol with their four boys, Alex, age 18, Daniel, age 15, Stephen, age 13, and Luke, age 10.